lastime1650/VateX/README.md

 > It will be implemented within this year.

 > [!NOTE]
-> Now, Developing to this project
+> Now, Developing this project

 # VateX – eXtend the Edge